jhu-library-applications/levy-api/README.md

  - subjects

 ## To upload new items:

+### Prep data
+1. Get existing taxonomy terms from Drupal
+    - script: `getTaxonomyIdentifiers`
+    - outputs: `levy-api/taxonomies` (spreadsheets containing all existing taxonomy terms)
+2. Get existing levy_collection_names from Drupal
+    - script: `getNode_levy_collection_names.py`
+    - output: `allCollectionNames.csv` (spreadsheet containing all existing levy_collection_names)
+3. Get list taxonomy terms and names from spreadsheet of new data
+    - input:
+        - `allCollectionNames.csv` (spreadsheet containing all existing levy_collection_names)
+        - `levy-api/taxonomies` (spreadsheets containing all existing taxonomy terms)
+        - spreadsheet of new data
+    - script: `explodeTaxonomiesAndNames.py`
+    - output:
+        - `levy-api/aggregated` (spreadsheet of taxonomy terms aggregated by taxonomy name)
+        - `levy-api/aggregated-role` (spreadsheets of levy_collection_names grouped by role and aggregated by title)
+4. Compare new taxonomy terms to existing terms in Drupal
+    - input:
+        - `levy-api/taxonomies`
+        - `levy-api/aggregated`
+    - script: `findExistingTaxTermsAndTermsToCreate.py`
+    - output:
+        - `levy-api/merged` (spreadsheets of taxonomy terms merged with Drupal identifiers, if they exist)
+        - `taxonomyTermsDone.csv` (list of taxonomy terms that already exist in Drupal)
+        - `taxonomyTermsToCreate.csv` (list of taxonomy that DO NOT exist in Drupal and need to be created)

+5. Compare new levy_collection_names to existing terms in Drupal
+    - input:
+        - `allCollectionNames.csv` (spreadsheet containing all existing levy_collection_names)
+        - `levy-api/aggregated-role` (spreadsheets of levy_collection_names grouped by role and aggregated by title)
+    - script: `findExistingCollNamesAndNamesToCreate.py`
+    - output:
+        - `mergedCollectioinNames.csv`
+        - `levy_collection_namesDone.csv`
+        - `levy_collection_namesToCreate.csv`

+### Post data
 1. Post new taxonomy terms, record identifiers
     - script: postTaxonomyTerms.py
     - results: logOfTaxonomyTermsAdded.csv